Bachelor of Science in Health Sciences (BSHS) First-Year Review Factors

 - Extenuating circumstances.

 For admissions purposes, you are considered an international student if: you are not a U.S. Citizen, Permanent Resident or refugee AND you are not on a temporary visa or require a visa to study in the United States.
-Please read the International Admissions information here.
+Read more information about International Admissions.

-If you are applying as a transfer student, please read the Transfer Admissions information.
+If you are applying as a transfer student, read more information about Transfer Admissions.